TeijeBoonman/CelAut2011-v2.3/README.md

 It derived from an old code that was in use at the Theoretical Biology group Utrecht University in the 1990s, and has been often modified since.

-# Cellular automata simulations with CelAut {#cellular-automata-simulations-with-celaut .unnumbered}
+# Cellular automata simulations with CelAut

 *CelAut2011* handles both single layer, and multilayer cellular automata (CA). *eden.c*, *vote.c* en *prime.c* are examples of single layer CA,